DIY Faraday Challenge Day

 This new initiative, the DIY Faraday Challenge Day (previously known as Faraday Challenge Day in a Box) has been created to answer the high demand for our programme of Faraday Challenge Day events each year.
 If you’d like to be a host school next year, get in touch now to be informed when applications are open for these again.

 The DIY Faraday Challenges not only practice key STEM skills and knowledge but also encourage the development of students’ problem solving, team working and communication skills.

 There are six different challenges and we provide all the resources you need to run one in your school.
 The challenges available are Remote Operations, Flood Defence, Table Tennis Server, Emergency Communications, Mission to Mars ,Smart Cycle and Coding the Future.
 Click on the links at the bottom of this page to find out more.

 Designed for six teams of six students (36 students in total) aged 12 – 13 years (year 8, and equivalent), the activity day can be adapted for larger school groups and for students of different ability levels.

 The complete set of downloadable materials needed to run your very own Faraday Challenge Day includes:

 A list of the practical materials needed to run the activity, presenters’ notes highlighting key areas and reinforcing key themes throughout the day, some handy hints on how to deliver the day . . . plus printable Faradays currency and student certificates that you can award to students at the end of the day.

-Available in both a full PDF booklet, and as an editable MSWord document for ease of use, adaptation and reproduction.
+Available as an editable MSWord document for ease of use, adaptation and reproduction.